emotion-js/emotion/packages/cache/README.md

 - Using emotion with a developer defined `<style/>` tag

-- Using emotion with custom stylis plugins
+- Using emotion with custom Stylis plugins

 ## Options

-### nonce: string
+### `nonce`

+`string`

 A nonce that will be set on each style tag that emotion inserts for [Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

-### stylisPlugins: Function | Array<Function>
+### `stylisPlugins`

+`Function` | `Array<Function>`

-A Stylis plugin or plugins that will be run by stylis during preprocessing.
-[Read Stylis' docs to find out more](https://github.com/thysultan/stylis.js#plugins).
-This can for be used for many purposes such as RTL.
+A Stylis plugin or plugins that will be run by Stylis during preprocessing.
+[Read the Stylis docs to find out more](https://github.com/thysultan/stylis.js#plugins).
+This can be used for many purposes such as RTL.

-### prefix: boolean | Function
+### `prefix`

+`boolean` | `Function`, defaults to `true`

-Allows changing Stylis' prefixing settings; defaults to `true`.
+Allows changing Stylis's vendor prefixing settings.
 It can be a boolean or a function to dynamically set which properties are prefixed.
-[More information can be found in Stylis' docs](https://github.com/thysultan/stylis.js#vendor-prefixing).
+[More information can be found in the Stylis docs](https://github.com/thysultan/stylis.js#vendor-prefixing).

-### key: string
+### `key`

+`string`, defaults to `"css"`

-The prefix before class names; defaults to `css`.
+The prefix before class names.
 It will also be set as the value of the `data-emotion` attribute on the style tags that emotion inserts and it's used in the attribute name that marks style elements in `renderStylesToString` and `renderStylesToNodeStream`.
 This is **required if using multiple emotion caches in the same app**.

-### container: HTMLElement
+### `container`

+`HTMLElement`

-A DOM Node that emotion will insert all of its style tags into.
+A DOM node that emotion will insert all of its style tags into.
 This is useful for inserting styles into iframes.